Skip to main content

 kubectl get svc -n temporal

-kubectl port-forward -n temporal svc/temporal-frontend 8080:8080
+kubectl port-forward -n temporal svc/temporal-web 8080:8080

 Open http://localhost:8080 in your browser to access the Temporal Web UI.

-Step 5: Setup default namespace for temporal
+Step 6: Set up the default namespace for Temporal

 temporal operator namespace create \